fzipp/gofind/README.md

 ### Tip

-In case you want automatic paging if the output doesn't fit on one screen, you can add the following function to your shell profile (e.g. ~/.bash_profile) on Unix or Linux systems:
+If you wish to enable automatic paging when the output doesn't fit on one screen, you can add the following function to your shell profile (e.g. ~/.bash_profile) on Unix or Linux systems:

 ```
 # Automatically page gofind output if it doesn't fit on one screen.